|

 Fl., The New Jersey State Museum, The New Britain Museum of American

-Art, CT, The Canton Art Institute, OH, The National Arts Club,
+Art, CT, The Canton Art Museum, OH, The Westmoreland Museum, PA,

 A partial list of awards include The Julius Hallgarten Award